 - In the Login window, enter the username and password you use to log into your online logbook at concept2.com.

 - Click Validate.
-This identifies you to the online logbook database so that your workouts are uploaded to the correct online logbook.
 If you have entered your username and password correctly, the utility will retrieve and display your Ranking ID.
 Verify that the Ranking ID retrieved matches the Ranking ID from your online profile.
-If it doesn't, re-enter your username and password.
-If the resulting Ranking ID still does not match your actual Ranking ID, contact Concept2 for assistance.
+If it doesn't, or if you cannot validate successfully, contact Concept2 for assistance.

-- Click OK.
-The utility compares the workout data on your LogCard with the workouts you have already posted in your online logbook.
-It greys out any workouts that cannot be uploaded.
+- The utility compares the workout data to upload with the workouts you have already posted in your online logbook.
+It grays out any workouts that cannot be uploaded.
 This includes:

 - Workouts done outside of the current ranking year.
 Each ranking year runs from May 1 to April 30.
 If the workout you want to upload is outside of the current ranking year, you will need to log into your online logbook at concept2.com and enter it as an historical workout (click History in your online logbook to enter the workout).

 - Workouts done during the current ranking year that are already in your online logbook.
 The Concept2 Utility synchronizes workouts on date, time, and distance.
-If the date, time, and distance of a workout in your online logbook matches that of a workout listed on your LogCard, that workout will not be available for upload so that you don’t end up with duplicate meters in your logbook.
+If the date, time, and distance of a workout in your online logbook matches that of a workout listed in the Utility, that workout will not be available for upload so that you don’t end up with duplicate meters in your logbook.